T0nyAbb/LabManager/README.md

 # Info
+### The Project is composed by:
+* An Application with a gui entirely written in Java.
+* An Oracle Relational Database running locally.

+### The App was realized as a final project for the Object Orientation and Databases classes.
+#
+#

+## Ita
+### Software per la gestione di prenotazioni agli strumenti di un laboratorio scientifico.
+#

+# Info
 ### Il progetto È composto da:
 * Un applicativo dotato di interfaccia grafica scritto interamente in Java.
 * Un database relazionale Oracle che gira localmente.